 “Man finds himself when he makes himself a sincere gift.”
 These are the words of wisdom given to us by Saint Pope John Paul II and reiterated by Leah Darrow in this promotional video for Beloved: Finding Happiness in Marriage.
 What is the best gift you can give your husband or wife?
 The gift of self.

-Beloved is a new DVD series put out by the Augustine Institute, designed to prepare engaged couples for marriage as well as to revitalize all Catholic marriages.
+Beloved is a DVD series put out by the Augustine Institute, designed to prepare engaged couples for marriage as well as to revitalize all Catholic marriages.
 The amount of insight in this five-minute clip builds excitement for the impact the entire Beloved series will have on this generation.
-The Augustine Institute have taken the beautiful truths of our faith regarding the Sacrament of Marriage and presented them in a way that will engage and enlighten many couples.
+The Augustine Institute has taken the beautiful truths of our faith regarding the Sacrament of Marriage and presented them in a way that will engage and enlighten many couples.

 Practically speaking, how can our marriages begin to grow in self-giving holiness from what we have learned in this video?